 The squid has nothing to brag about when it comes to looks.
 Indeed, it has been the antagonist in many a monster movie.
 As ugly as it may be to gaze upon, this sea creature brings a delightful touch of the ocean to your dishes at an affordable price.

-• For , parboil the squid by dropping it into rapidly boiling water for no more than one minute.
+- Parboil the squid by dropping it into rapidly boiling water for no more than one minute.
 Plunge into ice water to stop cooking.
 Drain well, cut as desired and marinate in your favorite dressing.

 - Conch or abalone can be substituted for squid in most recipes.
-The flavor and texture is very similar.
+The flavor and texture are very similar.